lxc86739795/lxc86739795.github.io/index.md

 - July, 2020, one paper was published on IEEE Transactions on Image Processing [LINK](https://ieeexplore.ieee.org/document/9127791).
 - June, 2020, our team presented **FastReID**, a powerful toolbox of object re-identification for academia and industry.
 It achieves the state-of-the-art performance for both person Re-Id and vehicle Re-Id.
 Please refer to our [paper](https://arxiv.org/abs/2006.02631) and [repo](https://github.com/JDAI-CV/fast-reid) for more details.
 - December, 2019, we make a perfromance list of recent vehicle Re-Id methods on the VeRi dataset.
 We also apply a strong baseline model for Re-Id on six vehicle Re-Id datasets.
 Please refer to [LINK](https://github.com/JDAI-CV/VeRidataset) and the strong baseline model [CODE](https://github.com/JDAI-CV/fast-reid).
 - November, 2019, my Ph.
-D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded as the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (中国图象图形学会优秀博士学位论文).
+D. Thesis, "_Research on Key Techniques of Vehicle Search in Urban Video Surveillance Networks_", was awarded as the Outstanding Doctoral Dissertation Award of China Society of Image and Graphics (中国图象图形学学会优秀博士学位论文).
 [NEWS](http://www.csig.org.cn/detail/2880) [PDF](./papers/thesis_lxc.pdf)
 - October 22, 2019, one paper (Paper ID: P1C-10) will be presented at ACM Multimedia 2019, Nice, France.
 - July, 2019, our paper, "_PROVID: Progressive and Multimodal Vehicle Reidentification for Large-Scale Urban Surveillance_" on IEEE Trans.
 Multimedia 20(3): 645-658, (2018), was awarded the TMM Multimedia Prize Paper Award 2019.
 Thanks to Dr. Wu Liu, Dr. Tao Mei, and Prof. Huadong Ma!
 - July, 2019, one paper was presented at ICME 2019, Shanghai, China.